How to Pick Extracurricular Activities in College

 1. Choose a Focus.

 If you don’t already know what career you’re interested in pursuing, start by asking yourself some basic questions.
 What was your favorite subject in high school?
 What subjects did you do well in?
 The answers to these questions are likely to coincide and give you an idea about what you want to focus on.

 In college, you can find a club for just about anything.
 Even if something seems a little bit interesting, check it out!
 You’ve got nothing to lose, and it might just turn out to be your favorite extracurricular activity in college.
 You’ll meet classmates who are just as nerdy (in a good way, of course!) about underwater basket weaving as you are and gain some great skills to add to your resume in the process.

 Clubs aren’t the only extracurricular activities in college that are worth trying.
 Internships and volunteer programs are other options that are highly regarded by employers as well as being a lot of fun.

 There are many reasons for students to participate in internships in college.
-Earning college credits, experience and money are all pretty good motivators.
-It’s also a great way to get a foot in the door of your profession — you never know who you’ll meet while networking!
+Earning college credits, experience and (if you’re lucky) money are all pretty good motivators.
+It’s also a great way to start taking steps towards your future career — you never know who you’ll meet while networking!

 4. Narrow Down Your Choices.

 I know, I know.
 There are so many options, and you want to try all of them.
 But it’s important not to overload yourself in the end.
 Choose only one or two extracurricular activities to be truly involved in at any one time.
 Between your course load and a couple of extracurricular activities in college, you’ll be swamped!